 Recycling small electrical items

-If your old electrical device still works, think about donating it to a charity for someone else to use.
+If your old electrical device still works, think about donating it to a charity or Havens Hospice shop at Stock Road Household Waste Recycling Centre for someone else to use.

 How do I recycle small electrical items?

-Remember, never put electricals in your pink recycling sacks.
+Remember, never put electricals in your pink recycling bin or sacks, as we may be unable to collect them.

 • hairdryers, straighteners, epilator, electric shaver, electric toothbrush